Accuracy and reliability

 There is no estimation on the uncertainty.
 Error accounting records are much more frequent in the quarterly accounting reports than in annual accounting reports.
 The quarterly accounting reports for the central government, regions and municipalities are not represented a final accounting for the quarter.
 They rather represent a snapshot of the expenditure and revenue recorded at the end of the quarter.

-The overall accuracy is considered to be relatively high, because the statistic is based on accounting data.
+The overall accuracy is considered to be relatively good, because the statistic is based on accounting data.

 First of all the statistic is based on many different accounting data and primary statistics.
 Second of all the comparability with other statistics is contributing with a reduction in inaccuracy.
 Finally an ongoing balancing of the numbers to the annual government finance is performed.
 Inaccuracy and errors in the accounting data and primary statistics affect the reliability of the statistic.